greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 Client access and authentication is controlled by a configuration file named `pg_hba.conf` \(the standard PostgreSQL host-based authentication file\).
 For detailed information about this file, see [The pg\_hba.conf File](https://www.postgresql.org/docs/9.4/auth-pg-hba-conf.html) in the PostgreSQL documentation.

-In Greenplum Database, the `pg_hba.conf` file of the master instance controls client access and authentication to your Greenplum system.
-The segments also have `pg_hba.conf` files, but these are already correctly configured to only allow client connections from the master host.
+In Greenplum Database, the `pg_hba.conf` file of the coordinator instance controls client access and authentication to your Greenplum system.
+The segments also have `pg_hba.conf` files, but these are already correctly configured to only allow client connections from the coordinator host.
 The segments never accept outside client connections, so there is no need to alter the `pg_hba.conf` file on segments.

 The general format of the `pg_hba.conf` file is a set of records, one per line.
 Blank lines are ignored, as is any text after a \# comment character.
 A record is made up of a number of fields which are separated by spaces and/or tabs.
 Fields can contain white space if the field value is quoted.
 Records cannot be continued across lines.